meuleman/epilogos/README.md

 * Run the script `computeEpilogos.sh` with no arguments to see the list of arguments it requires and descriptions of them.
 * Then you can run the script and supply your arguments and get your results.
-All processing will be done on the cluster, managed by SLURM.
+All processing will be done on a computer cluster, managed by SLURM.
 For the time being, the cluster/queue name is hardcoded in the script.
 * The key output files are `observations.starch` and `qcat.bed.gz`.
 Additional files will be created during execution and deleted when